Route Responsibles : Bougival city (Catherine Burger, Laurence François)

 Having stayed with her parents in Paris during the Prussian siege of the city, the artist and her mother took refuge in Saint-Germain-en-Laye during “the Commune”, following the advice of Puvis-de-Chavanne.

 The following summer, Berthe was with his sister Yves in Saint-Jean-de-Luz where she again saw Corot; the two women then went to Madrid in 1872.
-Upon her return to France, she settled in Maurecourt in the Oise Department and this period corresponds to the full blossoming of her artistic personality, marked by the extreme delicacy of her clear and rapid strokes—a hallmark of the greatest Impressioninsts.
+Upon her return to France, she settled in Maurecourt in the Seine & Oise Department and this period corresponds to the full blossoming of her artistic personality, marked by the extreme delicacy of her clear and rapid strokes—a hallmark of the greatest Impressionists.

 The death of her father in 1874 coincided with her interest in the first impressionist exposition which obliged her to renounce the Salon whose jury rejected à priori the paintings of this new pictorial form.
 In December of that year, Berthe married Eugène Manet, brother of Edouard, whom she had met in Fécamp, in Normandy, during the summer.
 She then worked in Manet’s property in Gennevilliers near Paris then at Cowes, on the Isle of Wight, before returning with her husband to London.